 Staying in the Vale of York provides visitors with miles of lush green countryside to explore.
-Whether you like to explore by foot or bike, you will be able to see beautiful streams, rivers, and wildlife.
+Whether you like to explore by foot or bike, you will be able to see beautiful streams, rivers and wildlife.
 The Vale of York has so much for visitors to see and do from family attractions and beautiful gardens to historical landmarks and tea rooms.

 Discover charming York on a Hot Tub Holiday

 Whether you’re visiting with the whole family, a group of friends or your partner, the Vale of York is the perfect destination for your next UK holiday.
-Visit some of the activities and attractions including Thirsk Museum, and Sutton Park which is dog-friendly and a great place to enjoy a walk in the Yorkshire countryside.
+Visit some of the activities and attractions including Thirsk Museum and Sutton Park which is dog-friendly and a great place to enjoy a walk in the Yorkshire countryside.

 The city of York is a must-visit when you’re staying in the Vale of York.
 This Roman city is packed full of history!
 Take a walk on the city walls and visit the Shambles, dating back to the 14th century this medieval narrow street is full of quaint shops in the original timber-framed buildings.